tobi-michaels1/tobi-michaels1/README.md

-- 👋 Hi, I’m @tobi-michaels1
+- 👋 Hi, I’m @tmscoder
-- 👀 I’m interested in ...
-Hacking
+- 👀 I’m interested in ... game 🎯 development
-- 🌱 I’m currently learning ...all.languages
+- 🌱 I’m currently learning ...game development based android
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...making a project with someone
 - 📫 How to reach me ...using.
 WhatsApp-09071682229
-                        and Facebook-.tobimichaels
+                        and Facebook- tmscoder

 <!---